Skip to content

 • The parameter containerElement (if any, in integration by plugin)

-The code below illustrates how to generate the JWT on the backend of the merchant.
+The example code below illustrates how to generate the JWT on the backend of the merchant.
 More precisely, the JWT is based on the data sent by the frontend, computed on the backend and returned to the frontend.

-var jwt = require('jsonwebtoken');
+const jwt = require('jsonwebtoken');

-var signature = jwt.sign(
+const signature = jwt.sign(

 );